-This model is different than how most transaction coordinators charge, but was designed this way after consistent feedback from agents made it clear that a fixed price was better for them and their business.
+This model is different than how most transaction coordinators charge but was designed this way after consistent feedback from real estate agents made it clear that a fixed price was better for them and their business.

 Why a monthly fee for transaction coordinators makes more sense for agents

 There are two key reasons why Close Concierge listened to agents and has always charged agents on a monthly basis instead of a per-transaction basis.

 Know your bill

 With unclear rules and fees, especially on deals that fall out from contract, agents have historically never known exactly how much they will be billed by their transaction coordinator.
 This has been referred to as the “Comcast” problem, where unexpected charges can dramatically increase the actual investment.